-Mazabraud syndrome is a rare syndrome comprising of:
+Mazabraud syndrome is a rare syndrome consisting of:

 - fibrous dysplasia: usually polyostotic 2